Strip Exif metadata from images in Rails

 Here’s an example on how you’d use it:

-class UsersController < ApplicationController before_action :set_user, only: %i[update] def update strip_exif_from_attachment_params(update_params) if !@user.update(update_params) flash.now[:alert] = 'Failed to update user' render :edit return end redirect_to user_path(@user), notice: 'User updated' end private def set_user @user = User.find(params.require(:id)) end private def update_params params.require(:user).permit(:avatar) end end
+class UsersController < ApplicationController before_action :set_user, only: %i[update] def update strip_exif_from_attachment_params(@user, update_params) if !@user.update(update_params) flash.now[:alert] = 'Failed to update user' render :edit return end redirect_to user_path(@user), notice: 'User updated' end private def set_user @user = User.find(params.require(:id)) end private def update_params params.require(:user).permit(:avatar) end end